friek/microk8s-test/README.md

 ## Configuration files.

 In the [configs directory](./configs), I've added some deployment configurations.
-When your local kubectl is configured correctly (`kubectl config set-context microk8s`), you should be able to apply a configuration.
+When your local kubectl is configured correctly (`kubectl config use-context microk8s`), you should be able to apply a configuration.
 For example:

 - Create the kubernetes Service for the MySQL/phpmyadmin test setup: `kubectl apply -f configs/mysql-pma/mysql-pma.yaml`